shneka-swamy/P2pConnection/app/src/main/java/com/example/p2pconnection/ReadMe.md

 2. General identification and connection https://developer.android.com/guide/topics/connectivity/wifip2p#broadcast-receiver

-For my reference (delete this part later)
-1. device_details -- the reference is changed
-2. depedencies are created to include fragements

 Uses Nvidia jetson in aerial vehicles:
 Z. Yang, G. Fei, and S. Shen.
 Real-time monocular dense mapping on aerial robots using visual-inertial fusion.
 In IEEE International Conference on Robotics and Automation, 2017.